ShokuninSan/isee/README.md

 # Welcome to iSee

-An awesome application recognizing drawn images, backed by the Wasabi machine learning framework!
+An awesome application recognizing drawn images, backed by the synaptic machine learning framework!

 ## Installation requirements